 Once the email alert is received, the sysadmin should check ControlUp’s real time performance views, enter the XenApp6.5 folder and filter by “erp” to reveal the problematic process, as shown below:

 In this case, in order to eliminate any additional performance issues, the sysadmin can simply right click and kill the process.
+Check out our edoc to learn more about incident triggers.

 In this article, we saw how a ControlUp incident trigger can track advanced performance issues.
 With ControlUp incident triggers, sysadmins gain a great deal of flexibility with detailed monitoring capabilities that drive transparency and control over their environment’s performance.